dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/ReviewingIntegrationFlow.md

 We store this in Salesforce for future reference – if the customer is angry or upset, we may wish to take further action or treat them more carefully.

-First we’ll use the Watson Tone Analyzer; Click on `Get tone analysis`
+First, we’ll use the Watson Tone Analyzer; Click on `Get tone analysis`

 <img src="/Users/muralidhar/Murali/Work/Code Patterns/2CodeRepos/2020/build-an-integration-application-using-ibm-cloud-pak-for-integration/images/image-20200616175622530.png" alt="image-20200616175622530" style="zoom:60%;" align="left"/>